SuhaniBamania/Policy-Response-Time-Predictor/README.md

 # Suhani Bamania
 # IGDTUW

-This project is a **Flask-based web application** that predicts the **expected resolution time** for different cases, along with risk levels, priority, and anomaly detection.
+A comprehensive case analysis engine that predicts resolution times for government policy complaints, appeals, and information requests using machine learning.

 ---